Russia, Qatar choice led to FIFA problems, says Blatter

 FIFA launched an investigation into allegations of corruption in the process but found no grounds for re-running the vote.

-Blatter, who has been heavily criticised for not doing enough to combat corruption in FIFA, is being challenged by Jordanian Prince Ali bin Al Hussein for the most powerful job in soccer.
+Blatter, who has been heavily criticized for not doing enough to combat corruption in FIFA, is being challenged by Jordanian Prince Ali bin Al Hussein for the most powerful job in soccer.

 His opening address was briefly interrupted by a female protester waving a Palestinian flag and shouting at Blatter before being removed.
 "Security, please," said Blatter when the protester burst in.